Lectures on Holomorphic Curves in Symplectic and Contact Geometry: From symplectic geometry to symplectic topology

 Another interesting question is the following: suppose $(M_1,\omega_1)$ and $(M_2,\omega_2)$ are symplectic manifolds of the same dimension~$2n$, possibly with boundary, such that there exists a smooth embedding $M_1 \hookrightarrow M_2$.
 Can one also find a \emph{symplectic} embedding $(M_1,\omega_1) \hookrightarrow (M_2,\omega_2)$?
 What phenomena related to the symplectic structures can prevent this?
 There's one obstruction that jumps out immediately: there can be no such embedding unless

 i.e.~$M_1$ has no more volume than~$M_2$.
-In dimension two there's nothing more to say, because symplectic and area preserving maps are the same thing.
+In dimension two there's nothing more to say, because symplectic and area-preserving maps are the same thing.
 But in dimension~$2n$ for $n \ge 2$, it was not known for a long time whether there are obstructions to symplectic embeddings other than the volume.
 A good thought experiment along these lines is the ``squeezing'' question: denote by $B_r^{2n}$ the ball of radius $r$ about the origin in $\RR^{2n}$.
-Then it's fairly obvious that for any $r, R > 0$ one can always find a volume preserving embedding
+Then it's fairly obvious that for any $r, R > 0$ one can always find a volume-preserving embedding

 even if $r > R$, for then one can ``squeeze'' the first two dimensions of $B_r^{2n}$ into $B_R^2$ but make up for it by spreading out further in $\RR^{2n - 2}$.
 But can one do this \emph{symplectically}?
 The answer was provided by the following groundbreaking result: